Tungnath Temple Chopta Uttarakhand

 On the way to Chopta

-On the way, the greenery of burans and bamboo trees spread all over the forests seems to entice me.
-The peaks of the mountains are visible from the front, some covered with snow and some greenery touching the sky filled with green grass.
 These scenes look so captivating as if you have come to a beautiful holy place like heaven.
-On the way to Chopta, you will find many such spots where you can relax your eyes by taking pictures.
+On the way to Chopta Uttarakhand, you will find many such spots where you can relax your eyes by taking pictures.

 Also Read : Top 7 Trek Destination in Uttarakhand : Travel tips

-Tungnath temple opening date 2023
+Tungnath temple opening date

 The Tungnath Temple is typically open throughout the year, but the exact dates may vary due to local holidays or special events.
 It is best to check with the temple’s official website or contact them directly for the most up-to-date information on their operating hours and open dates.
-But i think the opening date of Tungnath Temple is 6th of May.
+But I think the opening date of Tungnath Temple is 6th of May.

 Weather from Tungnath Temple